Kristi Noem: 2018

-On November 14, 2016, Noem announced that she would run for governor of South Dakota in 2018 rather than seek reelection to Congress.
-She defeated South Dakota Attorney General Marty Jackley in the June 5 Republican primary, 56 to 44 percent, and Democratic nominee Billie Sutton in the general election, 51.0 to 47.6 percent.
+In November 2016, Noem announced she would run for governor of South Dakota in 2018 rather than seek reelection to Congress.
+She defeated South Dakota Attorney General Marty Jackley in the June Republican primary, 56 to 44 percent, and Democratic nominee Billie Sutton in the general election, 51 to 48 percent.

 2022

-On November 12, 2021, Noem announced that she was running for reelection as governor.
-On November 17, 2021, State Representative Steven Haugaard announced that he was running for governor against Noem.
-On February 1, 2022, House Democratic Minority Leader Jamie Smith announced he was seeking the Democratic nomination for governor.
+In November 2021, Noem announced she was running for reelection as governor.
+State Representative Steven Haugaard, a Republican, announced he was running against Noem.
+In February 2022, House Democratic Minority Leader Jamie Smith announced he was seeking the Democratic nomination.

+In the Republican primary in June, Noem defeated Haugaard, 76% to 24%.
+In the general election, she defeated Smith, 62% to 35%.
+Despite predictions of a competitive race, Noem flipped 17 counties that had previously voted Democratic and set a record for the most votes received by a candidate for governor in South Dakota.